a-nano/game-of-life/README.markdown

 * d     : Refresh board
 * r     : Invert the quarter of all cells' state.

+### Mouse operations

+* Left click : Birth a cell at mouse pointer
+* Right click: Kill a cell at mouse pointer

 ### Set a frame-rate (default is 10)

 ```common-lisp